Plan 5 Student Loans Explained: What Changed for Students Starting from 2023

 What Is Plan 5?

-Plan 5 applies specifically to students who are domiciled in England and who started an undergraduate course on or after 1 August 2023.
-If you started before that date, you remain on Plan 2 (or whichever plan you were originally assigned to).
-Scottish students continue on Plan 4, and Northern Irish students remain on Plan 1.
+This only applies to English-domiciled students who started undergrad courses from 1 August 2023 onwards.
+Started before that?
+You're still on Plan 2 (or whichever plan you were originally on).
+Scottish students are on Plan 4.
+Northern Irish students are on Plan 1.
+None of this affects them.

 Key Features of Plan 5